 The first thing you need to do is think about your daily routine from the time you get up in the morning until you go to bed at night time.
 You then need to consider how you will organise yourself to manage this effectively while keeping your anxiety levels under control.

-As a teenager with ASD you will need to establish routines for getting up and ready for school that take care of your personal needs eg bathing, school uniform organised, breakfast, school bag packed with your days’ requirements, leave home in time to get to classes on time.
+As a teenager with ASD you will need to establish routines for getting up and ready for school that take care of your personal needs eg. bathing, school uniform organised, breakfast, school bag packed with your days’ requirements, leave home in time to get to classes on time.

-If your part time job is after school, then you need further layers of organisation to manage your workload.
+If your part time job is after school, then you need further levels of organisation to manage your workload.
 Consider whether your job requires a change of clothes or a uniform, these will need to be packed into your bag before you leave home in the morning.
 How do you travel to your job?
 If you have homework how will you schedule this into your routine so that you can manage this?
 If your job goes into to the evening, how do you get home?

 If your part time job is on the weekend, then there may need to be a change to your daily routine.
 Consider what time your job starts and how you may need to change your routine to ensure you manage your time to complete your personal needs.
 How do you get to your job and how do you get home?